Post-Professional Transitional Program for

 Course Waiver Criteria

-Course waiver requests are evaluated on the following detailed criteria via portfolio review:
+Course waiver requests are evaluated on the following detailed criteria via portfolio review.
+A waiver for PT 504 Physical Therapist Teaching Methods requires Portfolio Elements that provide evidence of the following:

-A waiver for a course in the Clinical Practice Series (PT 705 Orthopedic Physical Therapy; PT 706 Neurologic Physical Therapy; PT 707 Cardiopulmonary Physical Therapy, PT 708 Integumentary Physical Therapy) requires APTA Clinical Specialist Certification or prior post- professional coursework that may either be university-based or continuing education and total at least 42 contact hours in a particular specialty area.
+A waiver for a course in the Clinical Practice Series (PT 705 Orthopedic Physical Therapy; PT 706 Neurologic Physical Therapy; PT 707 Cardiopulmonary Physical Therapy) requires APTA Clinical Specialist Certification or prior post- professional coursework that may either be university-based or continuing education and total at least 42 contact hours in a particular specialty area.
 The student must submit the following:

 - Course description